 The Ideal House Size And Layout To Raise A Family

 This post will look at the ideal house size and layout to raise a family and live your best life.
 I have bought and sold seven homes since 2003 and currently own six homes.
 Each house has a different layout.
+In addition, the ideal house size and layout is also different for different household sizes and needs.

 The value of a house has gone way up given more people are spending more time at home post pandemic.
 Larger houses with views, yards, hot tubs, and pools are in demand.
 Home offices are also a must have for millions more people who work-from-home nowadays.